The Home Office Checklist for a Functional & Beautiful Workspace

-The greatest source of encouragment for me is Scripture and I share about how God is the foundation of my life in the Renovate Your Faith section below.
+The greatest source of encouragement for me is Scripture and I share about how God is the foundation of my life in the Renovate Your Faith section below.
 Last week, I posted about my butterfly wall art and how God used butterflies as a reminder to trust Him during a time of anxiety: (Click HERE for my post on DIY Butterfly Wall Art from Fabric)

 Also, I love how this farmhouse sign turned out!
 It features my late grandma’s favorite verse.
 She was a woman of faith and understood the value of going to our Heavenly Father with whatever burdens her.
-I made this sign the easy way, with no freehand lettering skills or even a cricut required.
+I made this sign the easy way, with no freehand lettering skills or even a Cricut required.
 See how to learn the same technique here: Easy DIY Farmhouse Sign Tutorial

 Last but not least, I have this sign hanging on the wall in my office.
 I absolutely love this quote by Erin Hanson.
 I’m always so quick to ask “but what if I fall?” and my husband is always quick to remind me “but what if you fly?”
-You can download your own version of this sign with a navy background or a white background (with black lettering) by subscribing to blog in the sign-up for below.
+You can download your own version of this sign with a navy background or a white background (with black lettering) by subscribing to the blog in the sign-up form below.

 Home Office Essential #7: Home Office Ideas for Women that Need Rest Too

 God rested on the 7th day so I figured our office essential number # 7 should be related to rest!
 Whether you are a stay at home mama or a single gal that works in an office, you need a place at home to relax.
 So, your home office should incorporate ways to rest from your busy workload.